HugoBlox/theme-academic-cv/content/home/about.md

 +++

-Ian Eve Perry is a quantitative public policy researcher focusing on labor, healthcare, and housing.
+Eve Perry is a quantitative public policy researcher focusing on homelessness, housing, labor, and healthcare.